Mohamed-mt1610551/OSProject2-B04/README.md

 - See all available lobbies
 - Create or join lobbies
 - Spectate lobbies and recieve updates.
 - block players from joining if lobby full
+- Ping Pinging between server and client
+- Calculation logic

 ## Badges